Morning, Tuesday, 30th October 2018

 THIS EVENT IS CPD CERTIFIED

 This seminar will consider the future for arts and culture in England, with a focus on funding, participation and technology.

-Attendees will also assess priorities for expanding the socio-economic contribution of culture, drawing on responses to the Cultural Cities Enquiry, and consider how challenges for widening participation might be addressed - focusing on regional imbalances, collaboration with other sectors, the development of local partnerships, and issues around relevance and engagement.
+Attendees will assess priorities for expanding the socio-economic contribution of culture, in the context of the ongoing Cultural Cities Enquiry, as well as the recently released Civil Society Strategy - which includes plans to support local arts and culture.
+They will consider how challenges for widening participation might be addressed - focusing on regional imbalances, collaboration with other sectors, the development of local partnerships, and issues around relevance and engagement.

 Further sessions will explore how the sector is adapting to, and utilising, new technologies, and consider next steps for driving innovation - looking at the development of next generation audiences and practitioners, challenges for fostering a culture of experimentation and collaboration, and opportunities for monetisation.